 Along with finding the right school, getting medical insurance in Hong Kong belongs on the top of your list of priorities.

-- The local healthcare in Hong Kong
+- Understand the public healthcare in Hong Kong

-- Your private healthcare insurance options
+- Understand the pros and cons of private healthcare insurance

 As long as you have a valid Hong Kong ID card, you’re eligible for the heavily subsidized rates at public hospitals.
 Anyone with permission to stay over 6 months will have an HKID.